Suntarine Perkins

 Suntarine Margo Perkins (born November 17, 2003) is an American college football linebacker for the Ole Miss Rebels.

-High school career
+Early life

 Perkins attended Raleigh High School in Raleigh, Mississippi.
 He played linebacker and running back in high school.
 Over his career he had 267 tackles and 10 sacks on defense.
 As a senior, he had 2,078 yards and 32 touchdowns.
 A five star recruit, Perkins committed to the University of Mississippi (Ole Miss) to play college football.

 College career

-Perkins was a starter his true freshman year at Ole Miss in 2023.
+Perkins became a starter for Ole Miss during his true freshman season in 2023.